-- f.
-Employee is determined to be no longer medically eligible; - g.
-Employee takes a refund of his/her member contributions and interest in the defined benefit component of his/her plan; or - h.
-Employee does not cooperate or comply with the requirements of the IRP-LTD. - 2.
-Maximum Length of the IRP Benefit at Age 60 or Older
+- i.g.
+Employee takes a refund of his/hertheir member contributions and interest in the defined benefit component of his/hertheir plan; or - +h.
+Employee does not cooperate or comply with the requirements of the IRP-LTD. - -Maximum Length of the IRP Benefit at Age 60 or Older-

-If an employee is age 60 or older, he/she will be eligible for an IRP benefit according to the following schedule:
+If an employee is age 60 or older, he/shethey will be eligible for an IRP benefit according to the following schedule:

-Age 60 - 64 Five (5) years from the date disability benefit

-begins

-Age 65 - 68 Until age 70

-Age 69 or older One (1) year from the date disability benefit
+Age 60 - 64 Five (5) years from the date disability benefit begins Age 65 - 68 Until age 70 Γ. Age 69 or older One (1) year from the date disability benefit begins leave may be taken only in full-day increments and runs concurrently with paid leave, unpaid leave, any other leave program, and any accommodation if applicable.

-begins